-All these breeds where fine in their natural habitats until we started to move them around – we brought artic breeds to hot climates and dogs made for hot climates to cold areas.
+All these breeds were fine in their natural habitats until we started to move them around – we brought arctic breeds to hot climates and dogs made for hot climates to cold areas.
 And we started to “develop “them.
 With dog shows came an urge to change and exaggerate them usually by adding more hair…….

 Moving on from this – let’s see now how nature has intended the coats function in the thermoregulation process.

-There is 3 different ways in where the coat is involved in the heat loss/gain/preservation conduction convection radiation
+There are 3 different ways in where the coat is involved in the heat loss/gain/preservation convection radiation conduction

 Convection is when the movement of air removes the heat from a warm area to a cooler area